• Disease Overview

 Arrhythmogenic Right Ventricular Dysplasia

 Most cases of pediatric cardiomyopathy occur for unknown reasons (idiopathic).
 Pediatric cardiomyopathy may be inherited or acquired.
-In recent years, investigators have determined that the cause of pediatric cardiomyopathy in many children may be disruption or changes (mutations) of certain genes.
-Researchers have discovered more than 300 different genetic mutations that may play a role in the development of different forms of cardiomyopathy.
+In recent years, investigators have determined that the cause of pediatric cardiomyopathy in many children may be changes (variants or mutations) of certain genes.
+Researchers have discovered more than 300 different gene variants that may play a role in the development of different forms of cardiomyopathy, and this number continues to grow.

-Dilated cardiomyopathy may also occur secondary to a generalized genetic disorder such as one of the muscular dystrophies, certain metabolic disorders, or a rare genetic disorder such as Barth syndrome.
+Dilated cardiomyopathy may also occur secondary to a generalized genetic disorder such as one of the muscular dystrophies, certain metabolic disorders or rare genetic disorders such as Barth syndrome.
 In some cases, dilated cardiomyopathy may be inherited as an isolated genetic condition (familial dilated cardiomyopathy).
 It has been estimated that genetic factors play a role in more than 30 percent of dilated cardiomyopathy.
-Most are inherited as an autosomal dominant trait, but autosomal recessive or X-linked inheritance has also been reported.
+Most are inherited in an autosomal dominant pattern, but autosomal recessive or X-linked inheritance has also been reported.

-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a mutated gene is necessary to cause the disease.
+The mutated gene can be inherited from either parent or can be the result of a changed gene in the affected individual.
+The risk of passing the mutated gene from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

 Hypertrophic cardiomyopathy is inherited as an autosomal dominant condition in more than 50 percent of patients.
 In some people, there is no apparent family history of the disorder.
-In some of these individuals, hypertrophic cardiomyopathy may be caused by new genetic changes (mutations) that occur spontaneously for unknown reasons (sporadically).
-These mutations may be passed onto future generations as an autosomal dominant trait.
+In some of these individuals, hypertrophic cardiomyopathy may be caused by a new gene change that occurs spontaneously for unknown reasons (sporadically).
+These gene variants may be passed onto future generations in an autosomal dominant pattern.
 Non-genetic factors, in combination with genetic factors, may play a role in determining who develops hypertrophic cardiomyopathy.
 In other cases, the cause of hypertrophic cardiomyopathy is unknown (idiopathic).

 In most patients, restrictive cardiomyopathy occurs secondary to a systemic disorder such as amyloidosis, sarcoidosis or hemochromatosis.
-In amyloidosis, specific proteins (amyloids) abnormally accumulate in the heart resulting in stiffening of the ventricles, which prevents proper blood flow through the heart.
+In amyloidosis, specific proteins (amyloids) accumulate in the heart resulting in stiffening of the ventricles, which impedes normal filling and contraction of the heart.
 In sarcoidosis, certain white blood cells abnormally accumulate in the heart.
-In hemochromatosis, iron accumulates in the heart.
+In hemochromatosis, iron accumulates in the heart and facilitates oxygen damage to the heart muscle.
 Some people with restrictive cardiomyopathy have certain connective tissue diseases.

-Restrictive cardiomyopathy may also occur as a result of scarring from open-heart surgery or exposure of the chest to radiation.
-In a rare subset of cases, restrictive cardiomyopathy has run in families suggesting that hereditary (genetic) factors may play a role in the development of the disorder in rare cases.
+Restrictive cardiomyopathy may also occur because of scarring from open-heart surgery or exposure of the chest to radiation.
+In a rare subset of cases, restrictive cardiomyopathy has occurred in multiple family members, suggesting that genetic factors may play a role in the development of the disorder.
 In children, the cause of restrictive cardiomyopathy is unknown in more than 90% of those affected.

 Genetic factors play a role for most individuals affected with ARVD.
-For many people, the disorder is inherited as an autosomal dominant trait.
+For many people, the disorder is inherited in an autosomal dominant pattern.
 Some people with ARVD may have had an infection of the heart muscle.

 The exact prevalence of pediatric cardiomyopathy in the general population is unknown and estimates vary within the medical literature.
 However, because children who are asymptomatic often go unrecognized, pediatric cardiomyopathy is under-diagnosed, making it difficult to determine the true frequency of these disorders in the pediatric population.

-According to two studies published in the April 24th, 2003 issue of the New England Journal of Medicine, children are much more likely to develop cardiomyopathy early in life than previously thought.
-In fact, children are 10 times more likely to develop cardiomyopathy before the age of one than between ages two through 18 combined.
-In one of the studies, the overall incidence rate of cardiomyopathy was 1.13 per 100,000 children.
+Children are much more likely to develop cardiomyopathy early in life.
+Children are 10 times more likely to develop cardiomyopathy before the age of one than between ages two through 18 combined.

 Dilated and restrictive cardiomyopathies affect males and females in equal numbers.
 Hypertrophic cardiomyopathy is slightly more common in males.
 ARVD affects more males than females.
 Cardiomyopathy continues to be the leading reason for heart transplants in children.

-Pediatric cardiomyopathy may be diagnosed based upon a thorough clinical evaluation, identification of characteristic physical findings, a complete patient and family history, and a variety of specialized tests.
-Such tests may include x-ray studies (e.g., computed tomography), electrocardiography (EKG), or echocardiography.
+Pediatric cardiomyopathy may be diagnosed based upon a thorough clinical evaluation, identification of characteristic physical findings, a complete patient and family history and a variety of specialized tests.
+Such tests may include x-ray studies (e.g., computed tomography), electrocardiography (EKG) or echocardiography.
 An EKG, which records the electrical activities of heart muscle, may reveal abnormal electrical patterns (e.g., resulting in arrhythmias).
-During an echocardiogram, sound waves are bounced off the heart (echoes), enabling physicians to study cardiac function and motion.
+During an echocardiogram, sound waves are bounced off the heart (echoes), enabling physicians to study cardiac function and structure.

 Because certain forms of cardiomyopathy may occur as part of a larger genetic disorder, infants and young children with a diagnosis of cardiomyopathy should receive specific tests to rule out any potentially associated disorders such as metabolic disorders.